Get Answers from our New Jersey Plumbers

 This is usually a problem with your fixtures, not your water heater.
 Older faucets and showerheads are less efficient, so they may release up to 5 gallons of water in a minute.
-Newer, high-efficiency showerheads and faucets only release half that much in the same time, which uses your hot water less quickly.
+Newer, high-efficiency showerheads and faucets only release half that much in the same amount of time, which uses your hot water less quickly.
 Switching to lower-volume fixtures might solve the problem.
-If it's not your fixtures, replacing your water heater's dip tube may also be the solution.
+If it’s not your fixtures, replacing your water heater’s dip tube may also be the solution.

 Why is water leaking from my water heater?

 The worst case scenario is that your tank has rusted through and has holes in it.
 If that’s the case, there is, unfortunately, no repair to fix it; you’ll have to replace it.
 However, if your water heater is younger than 6 years old, the problem is likely much simpler and less costly.
 The top of the unit has a pressure relief valve that sometimes leaks.
 If your valve is worn or defective, it’s more likely that the water is coming from the top (not the tank).
 The owner’s manual might have instructions on how to replace it yourself but if you need help, give us a call!